 What is General Liability Insurance?

 General liability insurance is sometimes known as commercial liability insurance.
 It protects you and your business if someone sues you for causing injuries.
 It also protects you against property damage.
+This is probably the most important insurance policy for any small business.
 Many small business owners say if you only get one type of insurance, it should be general liability insurance.

 What does General Liability Insurance Cover?